pgorman/dangerjaunt/minirules.md

 ### Zombie ###

-AC: 11, 12 w/ shield HD: 1 (CR 2) Move: 6'' XP: 30 Attacks: weapon d8
+AC: 11, 12 w/ shield HD: 1 (CR 2) Move: 6'' Attacks: weapon d8

 ## Treasure ##

-Calculate treasure values based on monster XP.
+Calculate treasure values based on monster CR or XP.
 The gold piece value of a treasure equals three or four times the XP of the monster to which the treasure belongs.

 Treasures include other valuable items besides gold, silver, and copper coins.